Shrit1401/Daydream/Readme.md

 ### 3. Emotion Journey Story (Every 5–10 Days)

 After a series of entries, Daydream compiles an emotional journey.
-This story isn’t about reliving events — it’s about revealing patterns in your emotional evolution.
+This story isn't about reliving events — it's about revealing patterns in your emotional evolution.

 ### 4. Emotion Analysis